toddcf/portfolio2/README.md

 ### Proficiencies

 - Make all logos the same size.
+- On smaller screen sizes, reduce the max size of each logo.
 - Add effect where each logo animates into view when scrolled to.

 ### UI/UX Projects